greg-raven/Impeachment-Chronicles/_posts/2018-02-02-house-memo.md

 /s/

-Donald F. McGahn II<br>Counsel to the President
+Donald F. McGahn II<br />Counsel to the President

-cc: The Honorable Paul Ryan<br>Speaker of the House of Representatives
+cc: The Honorable Paul Ryan<br />Speaker of the House of Representatives

-The Honorable Adam Schiff<br>Ranking Member, House Permanent Select Committee on Intelligence
+The Honorable Adam Schiff<br />Ranking Member, House Permanent Select Committee on Intelligence

 ---